Arathok/Wurm-Unlimited-FuelStorage/README.md

 # FuelStorage
  Adds containers for fuel as an addon to your forges/kilns/ovens etc. Refills the heater when the fire is about to go out (keeps metal items at glowing hot)
-NEEDS to be placed on the same tile as the heater fuel Storage model done by Axeblade coding help by bdew
+NEEDS to be placed on the same tile as the heater.
+And turned on to work.
+Right click the fuel storage and select open feeder. fuel Storage model done by Axeblade coding help by bdew